How To Get A Mortgage Preapproval

 A mortgage preapproval lets you know how much you can afford to spend on a home by doing a credit check and verifying your income and asset documentation.
 This is distinguished from a prequalification which involves verbal or written estimates of income and assets.

-Because the terms are used interchangeably, Quicken Loans calls a preapproval a Verified Approval.
+Because the terms are used interchangeably, Rocket Companies calls a preapproval a Verified Approval.
 In any case, real estate agents and the sellers they represent prefer preapprovals backed by documentation for the certainty they provide.
 It also lets buyers feel confident about their offer.